 Is NGO Darpan registration mandatory for all NGOs?

-How long does Darpan registration process take?
+How long does the Darpan registration process take?

 Can foreign NGOs register on NGO Darpan?